Skip to main content

 Inspect updated application

-Undeploy the applications
+Undeploy the application

 Undeploy application